FuelLabs/fuel-connectors/.changeset/eight-bears-prove.md

 ---

 Wallet Connect Connector will inherently return a predicate address, instead of the actual account, due to the bridge it does between networks.
-Added a method to get the actual account address that has originated the predicate, so we can validate if a predicate original from a specific evm address
+Added a method to retrieve the actual account address that originated the predicate, allowing validation of whether a predicate originated from a specific EVM address.